A Lawyer Conducted A Presidential Swearing-In Ceremony For An Opposition Leader. One Week Later, He Was Deported.

 Miguna addressed the press briefly during a layover in Amsterdam Wednesday afternoon and denied claims that he had renounced his Kenyan citizenship when he received his Canadian passport.

-“I have never, ever renounced my Kenyan citizenship and will never do that.
+“I have never ever renounced my Kenyan citizenship and will never do that.
 I’ve never even contemplated it,” he said.

 BuzzFeed News has reached out to Canada’s Ministry of Immigration, Refugees, and Citizenship for more information.

-Morintant added that even if a person is found to be residing in the country illegally, they are still granted by law the right to a due process before being removed.
+Morintat added that even if a person is found to be residing in the country illegally, they are still granted by law the right to a due process before being removed.

 “If you don’t have the papers to work in Kenya, for example, it is for the courts to determine your deportation,” he said.
 “If you are in the country, then you enjoy all the rights of innocence until proven guilty.
 An immigration officer cannot walk into your office and just deport you for being there illegally.”

-Morintant argued that because the government had already violated Miguna’s rights by holding him in custody for more than 24 hours without access to his attorneys, they resorted to deportation since the charges against him would have no longer been valid.
+Morintat argued that because the government had already violated Miguna’s rights by holding him in custody for more than 24 hours without access to his attorneys, they resorted to deportation since the charges against him would have no longer been valid.

 “The moment the government went beyond 24 hours of detention, any charges against him in any court would have been quashed for violation of his constitutional rights,” he said.
 “No court would have convicted him, even if he had committed treason.”

-Kenyan Supreme Court Chief Justice Maraga issued a statement Wednesday afternoon condemning the government’s recent disobedience of court orders — which included a media blackout that began during Odinga’s swearing and lasted nearly a week — and warning them of the consequences.
+Kenyan Supreme Court Chief Justice David Maraga issued a statement Wednesday afternoon condemning the government’s recent disobedience of court orders — which included a media blackout that began during Odinga’s swearing-in and lasted nearly a week — and warning them of the consequences.

 “Compliance with court orders is not an option for any individual or institution.
 Neither is it a favour to be doled out to the Judiciary,” his statement read.
 “As Chief Justice I want to assure the country that the Judiciary will continue to dispense its constitutional duty with independence and authority.”

-Boniface Mwangi, an activist-turned-politician and presidential candidate in last year’s elections, called President Kenyatta a coward for deporting Miguna, and warned that those whom the president cannot deport, he will kill.
+Boniface Mwangi, an activist turned politician and presidential candidate in last year’s elections, called President Kenyatta a coward for deporting Miguna, and warned that those whom the president cannot deport, he will kill.

-Morintant said that government’s actions on both the media shutdown and Miguna’s deportation have sent a grim message to Kenyans about their freedom.
+Morintat said that government’s actions on both the media shutdown and Miguna’s deportation have sent a grim message to Kenyans about their freedom.

 “The government should be the last to violate its own constitution,” he said.
 “There’s no law.
 It’s setting a very dangerous precedent for us as a country.”